Sonoran-Software/SonoranCADLuaIntegration/README.md

 start sonorancad
 ```

+Configure the config.json file for your SonoranCAD Community.
+A table on the "REQUIRED" changes can be found below...

 To get the in-game blips to show on the live map interface, you will need to generate a "blips" file.
 This can be easily done with the in-game command `blips generate` (must be ran as admin).